-Former Muslims United was formed in September 2009 by a group of leading American apostates from Islam – Nonie Darwish (Director), Mohammed Asghar, Amil Imani, Wafa Sultan and Ibn Warraq – to educate the American public and policymakers about the need for Muslims to repudiate the threat from authoritative Shariah to the religious freedom and safety of former Muslims.
+Former Muslims United is a program of the American Freedom Defense Initiative.
+It was formed in September 2009 by a group of leading American apostates from Islam – Nonie Darwish (Director), Mohammed Asghar, Amil Imani, Wafa Sultan and Ibn Warraq – to educate the American public and policymakers about the need for Muslims to repudiate the threat from authoritative Shariah to the religious freedom and safety of former Muslims.
 Our national campaign for civil rights and physical safety for former Muslims was launched with the creation of a pledge for Muslim leaders to sign – “The Muslim Pledge for Religious Freedom and Safety from Harm for Former Muslims.”

 The first group of Muslim leaders were sent pledges to coincide with the date September 25, 2009.
 Our cover letter accompanying the pledge states: